Yinnar: Post office

 Yinnar Post Office opened on 1 May 1884.

-Farm supplies and hardware stores

-Jack Scott & Sons Farm Supplies & Produce has been a part of the town for many years and offers a range of items including hardware.

-Taylor's Boot Shop and Saddlery also known as Taylor's Store was run by D. E. Taylor.
-The building was established on land around 64 Main Street.
-The business stocked footwear, saddlery, stationery and sporting goods.
-It was a prosperous business before the motor car and railway together reduced the significance of horses.
-The business was later destroyed by fire.

 Food and produce

 Bakery

 The first bakery in Yinnar was built between 1880 and 1900.
 It was run by Mr Robinson and was known as Robinson's Bakery.
 It was later destroyed by fire on 26 March 1912.
 The fire broke out at 9:00pm in the rear of John More's General Store which was next door and quickly spread to the bakery and Mr Robinson's house.
 The bakery and house, owned by Mr T Bolger, were insured in the New Zealand National Company for £200, and the stock was covered by a policy of £150 in the Patriotic Company.

 A new bakery was then built.
 It was run by Mr. Geo.
 Preston and was known as Yinnar Bakery during the 1930s.

 Butchery

 The first butchers shop in Yinnar was built in the 1880s by Mr John Quigley and was operated by Mr Arthur Williams from 1892 to 1911.
 At other times the premises were also used as a sweet shop, bank, dentist and barber.
 The current butchers shop in Yinnar is known as Webster's Butchery and is located at 64 main street.